Jeden z hrstky

 The Czechoslovak escapees were initially billeted at Małe Bronowice, a former Polish army camp, on the outskirts of Kraków, whilst arrangements were made for their departure to France.
 When those arrangements were completed, Jaroslav, with other escaped Czechoslovak airmen, travelled by train to Gdynia, Poland, where, they boarded a ship, which took them to France.

-On arrival in France, the Czechoslovak airmen were required to enlist into the French Foreign Legion and were first taken to the Legion’s recruitment barracks at Place Ballard, near Paris, for medical examination and recruitment documentation to be completed for their acceptance into the Legion.
+On arrival in France, the Czechoslovak airmen were required to enlist into the French Foreign Legion and were first taken to the Legion’s recruitment barracks at Place Balard, in the South West of Paris, for medical examination and recruitment documentation to be completed for their acceptance into the Legion.
 This time was to serve as a familiarisation period to learn the ways of the Legion and to study in crash French courses which continued after their acceptance whilst they waited for transfer to Sidi-bel-Abbis, the Legion’s training camp in Algeria.

 However, before that process could be completed, war was declared, on 3 September 1939, and instead the airmen were transferred to l’ Armée d’Air recruitment centre at Dugny, near Paris.
 Upon acceptance by the l’ Armée d’Air, Jaroslav, was transferred to their training base at Centre d’Instruction de Chasse at Chartres about 75 km west of Paris, for conversion onto French aircraft.
 Jaroslav arrived there on 11 September 1939 and completed his training on 8 March 1940.
 He was then posted, as an operational pilot with the rank of Caporal Chef (Sgt) to GC III/7, based at Vitry le François near the Swiss-German border and equipped with MS-406 fighter aircraft.